 The reality of sexual assault in our society has produced a harrowing list of paradoxes that expose the flaws of the systems set up to ensure our security.
 Our system of laws revolve around the idea that an accused person must be considered innocent until proven guilty.
 But, like with all systems, there are those who game it for their own benefit to the detriment of others.
-The need for proof and evidence to convict someone of a crime often leaves those who are the victims of crimes that are hard to prove out in the cold.
+The need for proof and evidence to convict someone of a crime often leaves the victims of offences that are hard to prove out in the cold.
 But without it, how can we really be certain of a person’s guilt?

-Robbie Coltrane plays Paul Finchley, a comedian turned gameshow host who has his life turned upside down when he finds he has been accused of using his influence to abuse vulnerable girls.
+Robbie Coltrane plays Paul Finchley, a comedian turned gameshow host, who has his life turned upside down when he finds he has been accused of using his influence to abuse vulnerable girls.
 Initially, the series follows his character through his accusation.
 This is crucial.
 For the series to accurately recreate our current cultural climate, it must first get us to like its protagonist.
 The celebrities accused of all of these crimes are, like the title says, national treasures.
 We have invested our time and money into being entertained by them and idolising them.
 The idea that these investments were unwise, and possibly based on deceits, makes us feel foolish.

 We all have this notion in our heads that we can all detect duplicity and evil intentions.
 We like to pretend that they all carry with them certain warning signs, easily detected by our insightful minds.
 We are so often wrong about those ideas, but their instinctual nature is so deep within us we would rather save face than admit a mistake.
 It preserves our fragile egos.
 Such is the fate of Julie Walter’s character, the wife of the accused.
 So deeply entrenched in her is the idea that she knows her husband so well that she believes she could smell his lies.
 It’s the idea that she has been manipulated by a predator for so very long – and been made a fool of – that eventually undoes her.